lubing521/CdCatXmlToHtml/README.txt

 CdCatTranslator reads XML data from file (utilizing QXmlStreamReader) and calls HtmlWriter to write the output.
 HtmlWriter writes the html tags and values into specified output (file in our case).
+The logic of HtmlWrite also partially illustrated in output_mockup.html file (see comments there).